rk1165/rk1165.github.io/content/notes/job/projects/distributed_rate_limiter.md

 ### A Next Step for You

 The specific implementation of the **Lua Script** is powerful because it works for rate limiting, inventory management, and distributed locking.

-Would you like me to provide the actual **Redis Lua script** for a Token Bucket implementation that you can run directly in a local Redis instance to test this out?